Welcome to the Candidate FAQs

 6. What checks will be done for my role?

 Candidates applying for a new position are requested to undergo a series of pre-employment checks which are deemed appropriate and relevant to the post being offered.

 Firstly you will need to complete a declaration of consent form which outlines the scope of the checks that will be applicable to your role and the form will inform you of exactly which checks are required before you can start your new role.

 Please note that these checks will only be undertaken when you have received and have accepted an offer of employment with your new organisation.

 The checks performed are very role specific and depend upon what the employer feels is appropriate.
 The levels are usually classed according to what job tasks you will undertake, so could be low, medium, or high risk levels with the number and depth of enquiries increasing as the risk level increases.

 For example, if you are working in finance the employer may specify an ID/Address check, plus 5 year employment, criminality and financial probity checks, whereas a school might specify ID/Address, right to work, enhanced DBS to check if a person is barred from working with children.

 A Basic Disclosure check is the most frequent route to obtain criminality information about a candidate.
 The criminality check or Basic Disclosure check is more commonly (and erroneously) referred to as a Criminal Records Bureau (CRB) check.
 The CRB is only contacted for certain roles and industries.

-Basic Disclosure certificates can be obtained from Disclosure Scotland and they verify any unspent convictions under the Rehabilitation of Offenders Act 1974.
+Basic Disclosure certificates can be obtained from Disclosure Scotland or Disclosure and Barring Service and they verify any unspent convictions under the Rehabilitation of Offenders Act 1974.
 The results are compared to your self-declaration and the relevance to your role and your employer will be advised of the results.

 We also have the capability to perform international criminality checks and we will instruct both you and your employer on how to retrieve official government criminal certification via your respective country’s embassy in the UK.